-13.18.
-Morinville shall facilitate discussions with the Edmonton Garrison to maximise opportunities associated with partnering for recreation, culture and transit services.
+- 13.18.
+Morinville shall facilitate discussions with the Edmonton Garrison to maximise opportunities associated with partnering for recreation, culture and transit services. - 13.19.
+Morinville shall facilitate discussions with the Alexander First Nation to determine where opportunities for joint service provision exist and explore other areas of mutual interest and benefit.